mike-vel/flashcard-studio-beta/README.md

 # Flashcard Studio (Beta)
-**A website that offers a great way to retain information.** By promoting active recall, you can make sure that you do not forget the information that you learned.
+**Flashcard Studio offers a great way to retain information**, from memorizing names to dates and other relevant information.
+By promoting active recall, you can ensure that you don’t forget the information that you learned.

 ## Features:
  - Create questions (identification & enumeration)